dmarx/bench-warmers/store_walker.md

 - helps promote projects internally
 - incentivizes setting up projects to e.g. quickly onboard and assign tasks to interns
 - burst headcount (potentially pre-onboarded) for rapid team scaling or backfilling
+- possibly a good role for neuro-diverse developers who struggle in more conventional work roles

 ## q's